Summits | Meetings | Publications | Research | Search | Home | About the G7 Research Group

 About the G7 Research Group

-The G7 and G8 Research Group is a global network of scholars, students and professionals in the academic, research, media, business, non-governmental, governmental and intergovernmental communities who follow the work of the G7, the G8 and related institutions.
+The G7 Research Group is a global network of scholars, students and professionals in the academic, research, media, business, non-governmental, governmental and intergovernmental communities who follow the work of the G7, the G8 and related institutions.
 The group's mission to serve as the world's leading independent source of information, analysis and research on the G7/8.
-Founded in 1987, it is managed from Trinity College and the Munk School of Global Affairs at the University of Toronto.
+Founded in 1987, it is managed from Trinity College and the Munk School of Global Affairs and Public Policy at the University of Toronto.
 Professional Advisory Council members, Special Advisors and participating researchers span the world.
 Trinity College's John W. Graham Library has become the global repository of G7/8 documents, transcripts, audiotapes, media reports, interviews, studies, essays, memorabilia and artifacts.

-The membership of the G7 and G8 Research Group consists primarily of academics, business professionals and students from around the world.
+The membership of the G7 Research Group consists primarily of academics, business professionals and students from around the world.
 Much of the research activity is conducted by doctoral, masters and senior undergraduate students at the University of Toronto and elsewhere, and by alumni/ae of the group who have gone on to professional careers in related fields but have remained involved.
 Each year, the G7 and G8 Research Group recruits analysts and researchers who work on compliance and related research projects under the direction of a student executive based at the University of Toronto.